 Survey of the history of Spain.
 Particular focus will be given to the Reconquest of the Iberian Peninsula, the effects of the Spanish colonization of the New World, the Spanish Civil War, the dictatorship of Francisco Franco, and the transition from fascism to democracy.
-Prerequisite: SPA 232 Intermediate Spanish II or the equivalent, or permission from the instructor.
+Prerequisite: SPA 232 Intermediate Spanish II OR equivalent, OR permission from the instructor.